 In addition, the vertical and lateral extent of the Salinas Valley Aquitard (SVA) was mapped based on previous interpretations and well completion reports from DWR's Online System for Well Completion Reports (OSWCR) database.
 The SVA exists in the northern part of the Monterey Subbasin, the western part of the Eastside Aquifer Subbasin, and throughout the majority of the 180/400-Foot Aquifer Subbasin.
 On the northern side of the aquitard, the blue clay that makes up the aquitard pinches out and becomes intermittent, as evidenced by analyzing well completion report drill logs/records.
-Because the shallow sediments only exist above the SVA, this analysis effectively infers the extent of the SVA.
+Because the shallow sediments only exist above the SVA, this analysis effectively infers the extent of the shallow sediments.
+Vertically, the shallow sediments extend from ground surface to the top of the SVA.
 Close to the City of Marina, the shallow sediments are up to 50 feet thick, but thin farther inland.
 Most of the shallow sediments are within 30 feet of the ground surface.
 It is unlikely that these shallow sediments are thick enough to have any substantial saturation capable of sustaining constant groundwater pumping for water supply.